UIC-CS-494-Fall26/course-site/README.md

 |24 Aug 26 | 1.
 Lecture 1 -  Welcome | [Slides](slides/lec01.pdf) |
 |26 Aug 26 | 2.
 Lecture 2 -  Security Goals | [Slides](slides/lec02.pdf) |

+# Generative AI Policy

+Use of Generative AI tools is encouraged *except* when the guidance explicitly discourages it.
+Students are encouraged to experiment with, analyze, and understand the use and impact of GenAI tools.
+While these tools are great, the suggested mode of use and interaction is one that involves a considerable level of *caution and skepticism* when it comes to matters of correctness, security and trust, and adequate safeguards, as discussed in class, to be taken with the adoption of toools.

 # Acceptable Computer Use Policy of UIC
 [Acceptable Use Policy](https://policies.uic.edu/uic-policy-library/information-technology/acceptable-use-of-computational-resources/)